-Update 2019 for How To Change from Water Based to Oil Based Deck Stains
+Change from Water Based to Oil Based Deck Stains

-DeckStainHelp.com continues to be a trusted source for the latest in deck restoration news and trending topics throughout 2018.
+DeckStainHelp.com continues to be a trusted source for the latest in deck restoration news and trending topics throughout 2022.
 Water-based stains and oil-based stains have their advantages and disadvantages.
 If you wish to change from a water-based to oil-based deck stain, or vice versa, here are some suggestions.
 Any questions?
 Ask below!

 How to Change From Water Based to Oil Based Exterior Decking Stain and Vice Versa

 Both have their advantages and disadvantages.
 Once a wood surface is coated with a particular type of stain it is usually maintained every few years with another light maintenance coat of the same type of stain.
-However, on occasion, some homeowners may decide to change from oil based to a water-based stain or vice versa.
+However, on occasion, some homeowners may decide to change from oil-based to a water-based stain or vice versa.

 To do this successfully a few guidelines need to be followed.

 When switching from one particular type of stain to another, you have to remember the characteristics of the stains you are working with.
 These two types of stains will not perform well together.
-If the wood has a penetrating oil based stain on it now, a water-based stain will not be able to penetrate the wood.
-If it is film forming stains you are dealing with, they will not adhere well and normally the topcoat stain will fail prematurely.
+If the wood has a penetrating oil-based stain on it now, a water-based stain will not be able to penetrate the wood.
+If it is film-forming stains you are dealing with, they will not adhere well and normally the topcoat stain will fail prematurely.

 To successfully change from oil-based to water-based or vice versa, you have to remove all of the existing stain.
-There are products like Restore-A-Deck Stain Stripper or HD80 that can help break down existing stains to make them easier to remove.
+There are products like Restore-A-Deck Stain Stripper that can help break down existing stains to make them easier to remove.
 The stripper is applied to the wood surface and allowed to dwell.
 It works to soften the stain so the wood surface can then be pressure washed or scrubbed clean.
-The second step of wood brightener is then applied to neutralize the stripper and prepare the wood for new stain.
+The second step of a wood brightener is then applied to neutralize the stripper and prepare the wood for a new stain.